Beach Water Testing

 The risk of infection is directly related to bacterial counts in the water.
 When E. coli reaches 200 units per 100 millilitre sample it’s expected that one per cent of bathers may develop gastrointestinal illness (GI) if these bacteria are ingested.
 For every one GI illness, two to three other illnesses - skin rashes (swimmer’s itch excluded) and eye, ear and throat symptoms - can be expected.
 The very young, the very old and people with weakened immunity are the most susceptible.

-When a Swimming Advisory is in place signage will be posted at the affected beach.
-Up to date information is also available on the City of Penticton website at www.penticton.ca/beaches.
+When a Swimming Advisory is in place, signage will be posted at the affected beach.
+Up to date information will also be posted on the City's website.

 - Avoid swallowing lake water